 The Lincoln Heritage National Scenic Byway is a 72 mile drive that winds its way through the picturesque knobs of central Kentucky.
-Along the route are significant historic and cultural resources including Abraham Lincoln Birthplace National Historical Park and museum in Hodgenville, Bourbon distilleries near Bardstown, Springfield's Lincoln Homestead Park, Perryville Battlefield State Historic Site and Danville's Constitution Square State Park.
+Along the route are significant historic and cultural resources pertaining to Abraham Lincoln heritage, including Abraham Lincoln Birthplace National Historical Park and museum in Hodgenville, Bourbon distilleries near Bardstown, Springfield's Lincoln Homestead Park, Perryville Battlefield State Historic Site and Danville's Constitution Square State Park.

 This scenic drive travels through quaint Main Street communities including Hodgenville, New Haven, Bardstown, Springfield, Perryville and Danville.
 All with great dining and shopping opportunities.

 The Lincoln Heritage National Scenic Byway represents an escape from the ordinary, a true symbolism of the adventure of the open road and a snapshot of early American life and Kentucky Settlement.